xarl3zz/python-slot-game/README.md

 Welcome to my first Python project!
 This is a simple **Slot Machine** game you can run in your terminal.
-Hope you enjoy it :)
+Hope you enjoy it and star it if you liked it! :)

 ---